-CO's CO1 Demonstrate an understanding of various Investment Alternatives CO2 Demonstrate an understanding of and Analyze Risk and Return for Stocks CO3 Demonstrate an understanding of Modern Portfolio Theory & Evaluate Performance of Portfolio using various models CO4 Demonstrate an understanding of Fundamental Analysis and Analyze Stocks using Fundamental Analysis and Value stocks using Dividend Discount Models CO5 Demonstrate an understanding of tools in Technical Analysis of Stocks
+CO's CO1 Demonstrate an understanding of various Investment Alternatives CO2 Demonstrate an understanding of and Analyze Risk and Return for Stocks CO3 Demonstrate an understanding of Modern Portfolio Theory & Evaluate Performance of Portfolio using various models CO4 Demonstrate an understanding of Fundamental Analysis and Analyze Stocks using Fundamental Analysis and Value stocks using Dividend Discount Models.
+Demonstrate pricing of Bond.
+CO5 Demonstrate an understanding of tools in Technical Analysis of Stocks